micromata/projectforge-continuous-db/README.md

 therefore you may set-up a complete data-base schema with only a few lines of code.

 ## Initialization of package
+You only need to get the current data-base dialect and the javax.sql.DataSource:
 ```java
 DatabaseDialect dialect = HibernateUtils.getDialect(); // Get the current dialect from Hibernate etc.
 UpdaterConfiguration configuration = new UpdaterConfiguration().setDialect(dialect).setDataSource(dataSource);